 Now is a good time to start planning for topdressing nitrogen (N) of the winter wheat crop.
-With adequate soil moisture in most areas of the state, and some fairly small wheat in many fields due to late planting and dry weather in early fall, there are some key elements that need to be considered when deciding on the exact program to use.
+With adequate soil moisture in most areas of the state, and some fairly small wheat in many fields due to late planting and dry weather in early fall, there are some key elements that need to be considered when deciding on the exact program you plan to use.
 These include: timing, N source, application method and N rate.

 Ideally, the N in topdress applications will be moved into the root zone with precipitation well before jointing begins in order to be most efficiently utilized by wheat.
 With some of the small wheat out there this spring, having adequate N available to support spring tillering when it breaks dormancy will be important.
 Some combination of fall preplant or at-seeding N, and/or early topdressed N, is also normally needed to supply adequate N to support head differentiation.
 This is the stage when head size is being determined, and can begin about two weeks before jointing.
 The following will discuss some of the issues to considering when making topdressing decisions.

+Timing.
 The most important factor in getting a good return on topdress N is usually timing.
 It is critical to get the N on early enough to have the maximum potential impact on yield.
 While some producers often wait until spring just prior to jointing, this can be too late in some years, especially when little or no N was applied in the fall.
-For the well-drained medium- to fine-textured soils that dominate our wheat acres, the odds of losing much of the N that is topdress-applied in the winter is low since we typically don’t get enough precipitation over the winter to cause significant denitrification or leaching.
+For the well-drained medium- to fine-textured soils that dominate our wheat acres, the odds of losing much of the N that is topdress-applied in the winter is low since we typically don't get enough precipitation over the winter to cause significant denitrification or leaching.
 For these soils, topdressing can begin anytime now, and usually the earlier the better.

 For wheat grown on sandier soils, earlier is not necessarily better for N applications.
 On these soils, there is a greater chance that N applied in the fall or early winter could leach completely out of the root zone if precipitation is unusually heavy during the winter.
 Waiting until closer to spring green-up to make topdress N applications on sandier soils will help manage this risk.